Hokkaidamn/Hokkaidamn.github.io/_posts/2024-08-06-Adminer SSRF in the wild.md

 >Adminer (formerly phpMinAdmin) is a full-featured database management tool written in PHP.
 Conversely to [phpMyAdmin], it consists of a single file ready to deploy to the target >server.
 Adminer is available for MySQL, MariaDB, PostgreSQL, SQLite, MS SQL, Oracle, Elasticsearch, MongoDB and others via plugin.

-Took me few minutes of googling to know that the software version running has CVEs assigned, would they be patched on this instance tho? lets give it a try.
+Took me few minutes of googling to know that the software version running has CVEs assigned, will they be patched on this instance tho? lets give it a try.

 ## Setting up the enviroment

 Now that I think of it I could have done it with help of a collaborator and call it a day but I went for the good old and reliable ngrok, I also had to use a python script so my ngrok would redirect the petition and trick the server into "hitting" itself.